Context-Aware Semantic Segmentation via Stage-Wise Attention: Introduction

-\paragraph{Contributions.} \begin{itemize} \item We introduce \textbf{CASWiT} (Context-Aware Stage-Wise Transformer), a dual-branch architecture that performs stage-wise cross-attention from HR to LR features, allowing context to be injected early in the encoding hierarchy, while preserving fine-grained details from the HR branch. \item We design a \textbf{dual-stream \emph{SimMIM}} pretraining strategy that strengthens cross-scale learning and demonstrates effective transfer to large-scale UHR segmentation tasks. \item We establish an \textbf{RGB-only UHR evaluation protocol on FLAIR-HUB}, exploiting its geospatial structure to reconstruct large contiguous tiles.
-CASWiT consistently improves over prior RGB-only state-of-the-arts on FLAIR-HUB-RGB and URUR; all code, pretrained weights, and evaluation scripts will be released for reproducibility. \end{itemize}
+\paragraph{Contributions.} \begin{itemize} \item We introduce CASWiT (Context-Aware Stage-Wise Transformer), a dual-branch architecture that injects LR context into HR features through stage-wise cross-attention while preserving fine-grained HR detail. \item We design a dual-stream SimMIM pretraining strategy that strengthens cross-scale learning and transfers effectively to large-scale UHR segmentation tasks. \item We establish an RGB-only UHR evaluation protocol on FLAIR-HUB and show consistent improvements over prior RGB-only state of the art on FLAIR-HUB-RGB and URUR, with additional transfer results on medical segmentation benchmarks. \end{itemize}